-Tewin Cowper are required to comply with the procedures set out in Hertfordshire Safeguarding Partnership procedures manual section 5.1.5.
-5.1.5 Managing Allegations Against Adults Who Work with Children and Young People (proceduresonline.com) when there are concerns or allegations about staff.
+Furneux Pelham School is required to comply with the procedures set out in Hertfordshire Safeguarding Partnership procedures manual section 5.1.5.
+5.1.5 Managing Allegations Against Adults Who Work With Children and Young People (proceduresonline.com) when there are concerns or allegations about staff.